raspberrypilearning/party-game/en/step_3.md

 **Test:** Show someone else your game and get their feedback.

-Do you want make any changes?
+Do you want to make any changes?

 --- /task ---